sbose78/build/docs/proposals/buildstrategy.md

 ### Accomplish more by specifying less!

 A slim BuildStrategy is one where the BuildStrategy author gets to accomplish more by specifying less.
-Without doing so, we would be making it hard to define BuildStrategies, thereby undermining the very premise of simplicity that this project aims to provide with the BuildStrategy CRD.
+Without enabling authors to do so, we would be inadvertently making it hard to define BuildStrategies, thereby undermining the very premise of simplicity that this project aims to provide with the BuildStrategy CRD.

 For example, the author of the build strategy should not have to specify how to push images to remote registries.

 ### Simplicity

 This project uses the `TaskRun` API under-the-hood to execute an image build without leaking abstraction.
 The complexity of defining a BuildStrategy must be less than that of defining a Tekton `Task`.

 ## Defining a BuildStrategy